ShihengDuan/shihengduan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
 My research focuses on the hydroclimate system, exploring climate change impacts, detection, and attribution.

-I got my Ph.D. in Atmospheric Science from University of California, Davis, where I specialized in hydroclimate prediction and projection using deep learning models.
-I earned my Bachelor's degree in Environmental Engineering from Beijing Normal University, with a focus on air pollution studies.
+I use machine learning and deep learning to study climate, as well as simulations from climate models.

+# 📖 Educations
+- *2017.09 - 2022.08*, Ph.D. in Atmospheric Science.
+University of California, Davis.
+- *2016.08 - 2016.12*, Exchange student in University of Oklahoma.
+- *2013.09 - 2017.06*, Bachelor in Environment Engineering.
+Beijing Normal University.

 <!---
 # 🔥 News